Battle of Osan: Outbreak of war

 During the night of June 25, 1950, ten divisions of the North Korean People's Army launched a full-scale invasion of its southern neighbor, the Republic of Korea.
 The North Korean force of 89,000 men moved in six columns, caught the Republic of Korea Armed Forces by surprise, and routed them.
 The smaller South Korean Army suffered from widespread lack of organization and equipment and was unprepared for war.
 The numerically-superior North Korean forces destroyed isolated resistance from the 38,000 South Korean soldiers on the front before they began moving steadily to the south.
 Most South Korean forces retreated in the face of the invasion.
 The North Koreans had captured South Korea's capital, Seoul, by June 28, which forced the government and its shattered army to retreat further south.

 To prevent South Korea's collapse, the UN Security Council voted to send military forces.
-The US Seventh Fleet dispatched Task Force 77, led by the fleet carrier USS Valley Forge; the British Far East Fleet dispatched several ships, including HMS Triumph, to provide air and naval support.
+The US Seventh Fleet dispatched Task Force 77, led by the USS Valley Forge, the fleet carrier; the British Far East Fleet dispatched several ships, including HMS Triumph, to provide air and naval support.
 Although the navies blockaded North Korea and launched aircraft to delay the North Korean forces, those efforts alone did not stop the North Korean Army juggernaut on its southern advance.
 US President Harry S. Truman ordered ground troops into the country to supplement the air support.
 The strength of US forces in the Far East, however, had steadily declined since the end of World War II, five years earlier, and the closest unit was the 24th Infantry Division of the Eighth United States Army, headquartered in Japan.
 Military spending cuts meant that the division was understrength and using outdated equipment.

 Division Commander Major General William F. Dean determined that the 21st Infantry Regiment was the most combat-ready of the 24th Infantry Division's three regiments.
 He decided to send the 1st Battalion from the formation because its commander, Lieutenant Colonel Charles Bradford Smith, was the most experienced leading man since he had fought at the Battle of Guadalcanal during World War II.
 C-54 Skymaster transport aircraft airlifted one battalion from the division garrison under Smith's command into Korea.
 The battalion deployed quickly to block advancing North Korean forces and performed a holding action while the rest of the division could be moved to South Korea by sea.